apache/shenyu-website/content/en/projects/soul/meta-data/index.md

 ## MetaData Storage

-* a dubbo interface corresponds to a meta data.
+* A dubbo interface corresponds to a meta data.

-* spring cloud protocol,only store one record, path: `/contextPath/**`.
+* SpringCloud protocol, only store one record, path: `/contextPath/**`.

-* http service,no data.
+* Http service, no data.